 Some of the most common examples would be when you need to expand operations, purchase new equipment, or upgrade your physical location.
 Other times it’s to replenish your inventory, hire talent, or increase working capital.
 Or, maybe you want to explore a new opportunity that’s just too good to pass up.

 A loan may also come in handy during unprecedented times, such as the COVID-19 pandemic.
 Perhaps you’ve had to pivot stay afloat or adjust.
 Or, maybe you could use the extra cash to help your team make the transition to working remotely.

 Here’s the problem though.
 Many business owners wait until it’s too late.
 In other words, they only seek out financing when they need it.

-Not only can this be stressful, but it can also prevent you from reaching your goals, taking advantage of an opportunity, or successfully navigating through a crisis.
+Not only can this be stressful, but it can also prevent you from reaching your goals, taking advantage of an opportunity, or successfully navigating through a bank crisis.
 And, if this global crisis has shown us anything, it’s that you simply can’t predict the future.

 What does that all mean?
 It may be in your best interest to be more proactive and plan for your financial needs today.
 Even if you don’t need the funds today, you may need them in the next 12 or 24 months.